2012 Survival Guide: A practical planner for the worst case scenario

 Herbal Medicine

-It's essential to supplement any first aid training with herb-based healing methods, since both prescription and over-the-counter medicines may become unavailable in a long-term emergency.
-Using herbs is not as unconventional as you think.
-Half of all pharmaceutical remedies in the United States are derived from plant sources.
+It's essential to supplement any first aid training with herb-based healing methods, since both prescription and over-the-counter medicine may be unavailable in a long-term emergency.
+Using herbs is not as unconventional as you might think, considering that half of all pharmaceutical remedies in the United States are derived from plant sources.

-Once you learn to identify the healing properties of different plants, you'll be ready to meet the exigencies of a survival situation, especially if you evacuate to a wilderness area.
-With the right herbs, you can prepare teas, poultices, syrups, and other remedies to treat many types of injuries and illness.
+Once you learn to identify the healing properties of different plants, you'll be ready to meet the exigencies of a survival situation.
+With the right herbs, you can prepare teas, poultices, syrups and other remedies to treat many types of injuries and illnesses.

 For instance, the active ingredient in aspirin is salicylic acid, traditionally extracted from the bark of a willow tree.
-The herb Black Cohosh is wildly popular nowadays, since it's routinely used as a substitute for hormone replacement therapy.
+Then there's the herb black cohosh, nowadays the preferred substitute for hormone replacement therapy.
+Many familiar cooking herbs -- like rosemary, parseley, garlic, ginger and cinnamon -- can also be used to treat many common afflictions.
 In fact, the vast majority of people living around the globe still use bark, leaves, roots and flowers to heal everything from a skin rash to cancer.

-In addition to reading up on the subject (see our detailed overview below), consider signing up for seminars, symposiums and field trips sponsored by garden societies and private herbalists.
+In addition to reading up on the subject (see our detailed overview below and book list to the right), consider signing up for seminars, symposiums and field trips sponsored by garden societies and private herbalists.
 Formal apprenticeships and academic herbal studies curriculums are taught at a handful of private schools, but tuition costs can be a little pricey.
 If you need help identifying substitute herbs for your medications, one option is to hire a private herbalist for an hour or two of consultation.
-That way you can get information that's specific to your needs.
+That way you can focus on getting the information that's specific to your needs.

-You should also assemble a small medical dispensary to supplement your emergency first aid kit.
+You should also assemble a small herbal dispensary to supplement your emergency first aid kit.
 This is easy to do, since most natural food stores carry a good selection of healing herbs in bulk.
-You'll also want to pick up some cheese cloth, wicker tea strainers and other accoutrements required for preparing herbal remedies.
+Be sure to pick up some cheese cloth, wicker tea strainers, gelatin capsules and other accoutrements required for preparing herbal remedies.
+Any old nose/ear drops bottles should be cleaned and sterilized for reuse as tincture containers.

-And don't forget to scour the dozens of plant databases now available online.
-These resources are surprisingly vast in scope, so don't overlook them.
-Below we've provided a brief explanation of how to prepare your remedies and list some common herbs used in the United States.
+And don't forget to scour the dozens of plant databases available online, which are surprisingly vast in scope.
+(See links to the left.)
+Below we've provided a brief explanation of how to prepare remedies and list common herbs used in the United States.

 Methods